matthewgallant/lotus-desktop/README.md

 - Add ability to export checked cards
 - Add ability to update checked cards' data from Scryfall
 - Add ability to change a single checked cards quantity
+- Add ability to add checked cards to a deck
 - Add links to all "In Collection" and "In Deck" tags
 - Bugs
     - Hide search suggestions after clicking on a suggestion